walsm232/CT5169-CA1/README.md

 ```

 ### Executing a Search Query
 At this point you should be good to go.
-The last thing you should do is verify some of the parameters in the _main.py_ file such as _host, username, password, port, etc._ for the SSH functionality and the database connectivity.
+The last thing you should do is verify some of the parameters in the _main.py_ file on the host machine such as _host, username, password, port, etc._ for the SSH functionality and the database connectivity (additional information around this can be found in the code comments in the file).
 This is important as if they are not set correctly it will not work.
 If you type a query into the search bar you should see a result returned such as the one below.
 If you try to issue a query which you have already used you will notice a significant performance improvement as it is pulled straight from the database.

 <div align="center"> <img src="static/search.png"> </div>

 ### Network Configuration
 <div align="center"> <img src="static/networking-configuration.png"> </div>